benikm91/RestrictedBoltzmannMaschine/README.md

 # What is this

-After completing [Geofrey Hintons Coursera ML Course](https://www.coursera.org/learn/neural-networks) I developed this hoppy application.
+After completing [Geofrey Hintons Coursera "Neural Networks for Machine Learning" course](https://www.coursera.org/learn/neural-networks) I developed this hoppy application.
 I implemented the cd1 learning algorithm for Restricted Boltzman Maschines (RBM), stacked 3 RBMs and used them to generate number labels.

 # Architecture